apache/kyuubi/docs/client/jdbc/kyuubi_jdbc.rst

 .. code-block::

-   jdbc:subprotocol://host:port/schema;<clientProperties;><[#|?]sessionProperties>

-- subprotocol: kyuubi or hive2
+   jdbc:kyuubi://host:port[/catalog]/[schema];<clientProperties;><[#|?]sessionProperties>

 - host: DNS or IP address of the kyuubi server
 - port: The number of the TCP port that the server uses to listen for client requests
+- catalog: Optional catalog name to set the current catalog to run the query against.
-- dbName: Optional database name to set the current database to run the query against, use `default` if absent.
+- schema: Optional database name to set the current database to run the query against, use `default` if absent.
 - clientProperties: Optional `semicolon(;)` separated `key=value` parameters identified and affect the client behavior locally. e.g., user=foo;password=bar.
 - sessionProperties: Optional `semicolon(;)` separated `key=value` parameters used to configure the session, operation or background engines.
   For instance, `kyuubi.engine.share.level=CONNECTION` determines the background engine instance is used only by the current connection. `spark.ui.enabled=false` disables the Spark UI of the engine.